ldclakmal/ballerina-security/README.md

 ## Summary

+[Ballerina](https://ballerina.io/) is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
 Ballerina has first-class support for a whole bunch of security features from transport layer security like SSL/TLS, mTLS to application layer security like Basic Auth, JWT Auth, OAuth2, etc.

 Ballerina [standard library][stdlib] has [Auth][auth], [JWT][jwt], and [OAuth2][oauth2] modules which provide the authentication and authorization framework to secure the APIs of microservices written with [HTTP][http], [WebSocket][websocket], [GraphQL][graphql], [gRPC][grpc], and [WebSub][websub] protocols.
 The [Crypto][crypto] module facilitates APIs to perform cryptographic operations like hashing, HMAC generation, checksum generation, encryption, decryption, signing data digitally, verifying digitally signed data, etc., with different cryptographic algorithms.
 The [URL][url] module facilitates APIs to encode and decode a URL or part of a URL.
 The [Kafka][kafka], [RabbitMQ][rabbitmq], [NATS][nats], [STAN][stan], [Email][email], [FTP][ftp], [TCP][tcp], and [UDP][udp] modules have their ways of securing APIs which are protocol-dependent.

-This repository contains all the examples, use-cases, demos, and resources related to Ballerina Security in one place.
+This [repository](https://github.com/ldclakmal/ballerina-security) contains all the examples, use-cases, demonstrations, and resources related to Ballerina Security in one place.

 ## Dashboard